Updated UX & Activity Logging

 example.com

-directive usesemail@example.com
+directive uses [email protected]

-for Let's Encrypt SSL certificate management. -
+for Let's Encrypt SSL certificate management.root

-directive sets the document root to/var/www/html
+directive sets the document root to /var/www/html

 file_server